Ben-zie/HDX_Proj-1/README.md

 # HDX_Proj-1
-(Set of scripts to work with the "[Humanitarian Data eXchange](https://data.humdata.org/ "HDX Main page")" API)
+(Scripts to work with the "[Humanitarian Data eXchange](https://data.humdata.org/ "HDX Main page")" API)
 ---
-By Benjamin DAUTRIF
+By *Benjamin DAUTRIF*
 Start date : 10/26/2023

 [HDX_Proj-1/wiki](https://github.com/Ben-zie/HDX_Proj-1/wiki)

 Hy !
-If anyone reads this message : you are welcome to the HDX_client_project_1
+Anyone whi reads this message is welcome to the HDX_client_project_1 main page.

-See Wiki for resources and implementation.
-Anyway see below for some usefull documentations :
+See Wiki for resources and implementation : links to APIs and documentations, more precise explanations about functions ans development choices.

+Anyway see below for usefull documentations.
+If you too are interested in working with DATA, public health and humanitarian news, feel free to contact me and share.

 ## Humanitarian Data eXchange (HDX) :
 ### **Humaniratrian eXchange Langage (HXL)**